9 Hacks for Surviving the Holidays with Fibromyalgia You Need Now

 The weather gets nippy (at least in the Northern Hemisphere – and away from the Equator!).
 The streets shimmer with thousands of tiny light bulbs and fake icicles (seriously though, icicles are never blue in nature).

-The evergreen trees get pulled from their homes to be wrapped in shiny plastic.
-Frozen water falls from the sky and adorns the ground in a white blanket of fluff which soon will be draped in the black hue of pollution.
+Evergreen trees are pulled from their homes and wrapped in shiny plastic.
+Frozen water falls from the sky and adorns the ground in a white blanket of fluff, soon to be draped in the black hue of pollution.

 We will reluctantly go to Auntie JoAnn’s house, where the kids will be forced to hug Uncle Joe’s armpit sweat and to kiss Aunt Barb’s day-old beard.